Lakeside Service leader helps shape WCC training, then hires college's graduates

 WCC and the United Union of Roofers, Waterproofers and Allied Workers signed a 10-year extension to continue to host the union’s national Instructor Training Program on the college's campus through 2035.

-View Post : WCC, Roofers Union sign 10-year training partnership extensiontags: Instructor Training Program, Economic Growth, Roofers Union
+View Post : WCC, Roofers Union sign 10-year training partnership extensiontags: July 2026, Instructor Training Program, Roofers Union, On The Record, Economic Growth

 WCC Mobile Classroom delivers learning and workforce training to the community